Enumerative geometry

 In mathematics, enumerative geometry is the branch of algebraic geometry concerned with counting numbers of solutions to geometric questions, mainly by means of intersection theory.

+While mathematicians mostly lost interest in the field, popular with the Ancient Greeks and afterward, in the mid-1900s, it has experienced a recent reawakening as methods have been discovered to apply motivic homotopy theory to the problems.

 History

-The problem of Apollonius is one of the earliest examples of enumerative geometry.
+The problem of Apollonius is an early example of an enumerative geometry problem, which were popular with the Ancient Greeks.
 This problem asks for the number and construction of circles that are tangent to three given circles, points or lines.
 In general, the problem for three given circles has eight solutions, which can be seen as 23, each tangency condition imposing a quadratic condition on the space of circles.
 However, for special arrangements of the given circles, the number of solutions may also be any integer from 0 (no solutions) to six; there is no arrangement for which there are seven solutions to Apollonius' problem.

+Enumerative geometry got much more complicated over time, with questions becoming more complicated: for example, the number of lines on a cubic surface, or the number of quadratic curves on a quintic surface.

+By about 1900, mathematicians had figured out how to solve any enumerative geometry problem over the complex numbers, but these methods failed to apply to any other number systems.
+At the time, some believed that studying enumerative geometry problems over other number systems, such as the integers, would reveal fundamental properties of the number systems and lead to new areas of mathematics.
+Hilbert, one of these people, included an enumerative geometry problem in the Hilbert problems.

+By the mid-1900s, the field had become much less popular, with mathematicians beginning to focus on more abstract topics.
+There was a brief reawakening of interest in the 1990s.

+Recently, mathematicians have discovered how to apply motivic homotopy theory to enumerative geometry problems.
+This allows a quadratic form to be constructed from each problem, which can be used to derive information about the solutions in any number system.
+For example, in the complex numbers, the number of solutions equals the number of terms, and in the real numbers the signature (# of positive terms - # of negative terms) gave a lower bound for the number of solutions; in other number systems it becomes more complicated, and deriving information from these quadratic forms is an active area of study.

 Key tools

 A number of tools, ranging from the elementary to the more advanced, include: